ai4altruism/ai4altruism/README.md

 ## 🤖 Repository Contents

-*Note: This section will be updated as we add more resources and tools to our repository.*
+*Note: This section will be updated as we add resources and tools to our repository.*

 ## 📖 Getting Started

-*Documentation for specific tools and resources will be added as they become available.*
+*Documentation for specific tools and resources will be included with each project.*

 ## 🤝 Contributing